Sunday, November 16, 2025

 A Moral Obligation for the Free World

-For too long, the international community has looked away, placing short-term interests above human rights.
+For too long, the international community has looked away, placing short-term interests, trade, diplomatic expediency above human rights, and in particular above the rights of the people of Iran.

-We must be clear: the death penalty in Iran is not justice; it is a political weapon used to instill fear and crush dissent.
+Today, we must be clear: the death penalty in Iran is not a judicial procedure; It is an inhumane, uncivilized, barbaric political weapon, wielded to instill fear and suppress dissent.

-Those condemned today are not criminals; they are members of a movement representing hope and an alternative to dictatorship.
+Those condemned today are members of a movement that represents the hope and the alternative to dictatorship.

 Hope Beyond the Walls

-As we stand here, let us think of the faces of the 17 on death row, of Maryam Akbari Monfared, and of thousands more whose names we may never know.
+My dear friends, as I stand here in this whole of conscience, I think and I know you think too of the faces of the 17, our 17, on death row, the face of Maryam Akbari Monfared, and of thousands more whose names we may never know.

 The Promise of Freedom

-They will be the first names engraved in the foundation of a new land of liberty.
+They will be the first names engraved in the foundations of their, your, our new land of liberty.

 Tags: Maryam Akbari MonfaredPrisoners